 Chronic lung diseases such as pulmonary fibrosis, asthma, and chronic obstructive pulmonary disease (COPD) can cause significant damage to the epithelial tissues of the lungs.
 Currently, no existing scaffolds accurately model the lung extracellular matrix (ECM) and its changes during cell injury.
 Specifically, no scaffold models the change in mechanical stiffness and porosity while also incorporating ECM proteins and promoting cell adhesion [1].
 In response to a lack of scaffolds to facilitate the modeling of healthy and fibrotic lungs, a hydrogel to accurately mimic the conditions of healthy and fibrotic ECMs is being developed.
+Developing an in vitro model that accurately mimics the lung's extracellular matrix and its changes during cell injury can provide researchers with a valuable tool to study disease mechanisms and develop potential treatments.
+By understanding how the lung's mechanical stiffness and porosity change in response to injury, researchers can design therapies that target these specific changes.
 Based on specifications developed through background research and per client requests, potential designs were proposed, and criteria to evaluate the proposed designs were determined.
 Meeting necessary specifications, a hydrogel scaffold composed of gelatin methacryloyl / methacrylate (GelMA) was ultimately proposed as a solution.
 Initial fabrication procedures, and accompanying methods to test the hydrogel's efficacy were produced.
-The GelMA hydrogels will be fabricated and tested over the remainder of the spring 2022 semester.
+The GelMA hydrogels will be fabricated and tested over the remainder of the spring 2023 semester.

-Introduction

-Problem Statement
+Introduction Problem Statement

-A multitude of chronic lung diseases such as pulmonary fibrosis, asthma, and COPD can cause damage to epithelial tissues of the lungs.
-This presents a problem because when this tissue is damaged a fibrotic response is triggered in sub-epithelial fibroblasts that results in further disease and fibrosis.
-There are currently no scaffolds that accurately model the lung extracellular matrix and its changes due to cell injury, specifically the following properties in combination: varying mechanical stiffness and tension, porosity, incorporation of collagen and fibronectin within ECM, and cell adhesive properties.
-Dr. Brasier of the UW School of Medicine and Public Health requires a scaffold that meets these criteria while having a uniform and replicable composition that allows for epithelial cell culture at an air-liquid-interface (ALI).
+A multitude of chronic lung diseases such as pulmonary fibrosis, asthma, and chronic obstructive pulmonary disease (COPD) can cause damage to epithelial tissues of the lungs.
+This presents a problem because when this tissue is damaged, a fibrotic response is triggered in sub-epithelial fibroblasts that results in further disease and fibrosis.
+There are currently no tissue models that accurately recreate the lung extracellular matrix and its changes due to cell injury.
+Such a model would need to have tunable mechanical stiffness and porosity, as well as be cell adhesive and degradable.
+Dr. Brasier of the UW School of Medicine and Public Health requires a scaffold that meets these criteria while having a uniform and replicable composition that allows for epithelial cell culture at an air-liquid-interface (ALI) so that his lab can study the effects of fibrosis on small-airway lung epithelial cells.